muhammadgudaji/Clevo-N850-Hackintosh-Sonoma-EFI/README.md

 > **Disclaimer:** Use this EFI at your own risk.
 Ensure you have backups and understand the Hackintosh process.
 > The EFI Works perfectly on this version of Sonoma 14.7.4
 > Next is MacOs Sequioa.
 STAY TUNED.
+KEEP PATIENT!!